septag/Junkyard/README.md

 Yet another multiplatform C++ framework to make games and maybe some other related high-performance applications.

-The goal is to focus on simplicity, fast iteration and android/QuestVR development.
-Features will be developed based on the game/projects I do with it, so this is not going to be do-it-all engine/framework at all.
+The goal is to focus on simplicity, fast iteration and development.
+Features will be developed based on the game/projects I do with it, so this is not going to be do-it-all engine/framework at all, but probably with a strong foundation to build your own renderers and other stuff on top of it.

 It's very much WIP, so not much to show off right now.